zammad/zammad-admin-documentation/system/data-privacy.rst

    (introduced in Zammad 3.5).

-   On older systems that have not been updated yet, users can also be `deleted via the Zammad console`_.
+   On older systems that have not been updated yet, customers can also be `deleted via the Zammad console`_.

    .. _deleted via the Zammad console: https://docs.zammad.org/en/latest/admin/console/dangerzone-for-experts.html#deleting-customers